ShaneeexD/Schedule-1-Calculator/README.md

 - Add drugs to a database with custom names
 - Specify ingredients and their quantities for each drug
 - Track effects for each drug
-- Calculate base cost of drugs based on ingredient prices
+- Calculate profit of drugs based on ingredient prices
 - Track selling prices and potential profits
 - Simple and intuitive user interface
 - Manage ingredient and effect databases